alexanderthclark/Stats1101/book/_build/html/_sources/hypothesistesting.md

 - {cite}`freedman2007statistics`, Chapters 26, 27
 ```

 Previously, we'd take a sample proportion or mean and construct some confidence interval around it.
 Often, there was some other value of interest beyond the sample statistic as well.
 When conducting a poll in a two-way race, you'll want to know if 50% is within the margin of error.
 Hypothesis testing allows us to formalize this idea of testing if our sample is sufficiently far from another value for the difference to be judged statistically significant.
+The calculations should look familiar, but there a few new concepts like P-values.

 ## Hypothesis Formulation